Tafara-N/alx-system_engineering-devops/0x0D-web_stack_debugging_0/README.md

 vagrant@vagrant:~$
 ```

-After connecting to the container and fixing whatever needed to be fixed (here is your mission), you can see that curling port 80 return a page that contains Hello Holberton.
+After connecting to the container and fixing whatever needed to be fixed (here is your mission), you can see that curling port 80 return a page that contains `Hello Holberton`.
 Paste the command(s) you used to fix the issue in your answer file.

 **Repo:**
 - GitHub repository: `alx-system_engineering-devops`